Z0ck0/hs-cypress-saucedemo/README.md

 - Global `beforeEach` hook that visits the home page and verifies the login page
 - Helper for user credentials wired to SauceDemo user roles
 - Smoke test for app load and positive cart flow for the standard user

+## Intentionally Not Implemented
+The following patterns were **not** added to this project:
+- **BasePage** — shared base class for page objects
+- **Helper classes** - dedicated helper modules
+- **Utils classes** - generic utility modules
+- **Page Object Factory** - factory for creating page objects
+- **Test Facade** - facade that exposes high-level workflows (e.g. login + add to cart)
+- **Reports** - HTML or other 3rd‑party test reports

+**Why:**
+- **BasePage** - There is not enough shared logic across the few page objects to justify a base class; each page stays self-contained.
+- **Helper classes** — There are not enough repeatable actions to extract into dedicated helpers; custom commands cover what we need.
+- **Utils classes** — Same as helpers: not enough repeatable, generic logic to warrant a utils layer.
+- **Page Object Factory** - The flows are simple and direct; no need for a factory that creates page objects
+- **Test Facade** -  The flows are simple, so there’s no need for a test facad that orchestrates multi-page workflows.
+- **Reports** — The task asked not to install 3rd‑party libraries unless necessary.
+Cypress’s built‑in output and the Test Runner suffice for this scope.

+The project is small, and keeping the framework simple improves readability and fast onboarding.
+These patterns can be added later if the suite grows—the current structure leaves room for that without locking you in.